-In-game advertising is one of the biggest mobile game monetization trends in 2022.
+In-app advertising is one of the biggest mobile game monetization trends in 2023.
 It is a great way for mobile game publishers to earn money off their games.
 However, in-game advertising revenue depends on the type of mobile game ad formats you choose.

-That’s why I have put together an overview of the most important ad formats used in mobile games.
+That’s why I have put together an overview of the most important ad formats used in mobile game marketing.
 You’ll find out how each ad format works, and which one can bring you the most ad revenue.

 As a bonus, I’m going to show you the real results of using different ad formats in mobile games.